 We have incurred limited recourse, property specific mortgage debt secured by certain of our hotels.
 In the event of default, the lender may only foreclose on the pledged assets; however, in the event of fraud, misapplication of funds or other customary recourse provisions, the lender may seek payment from us.
-As of December 31, 2015, 12 of our 29 hotel properties were secured by mortgage debt.
+As of December 31, 2016, 9 of our 26 hotel properties were secured by mortgage debt.

 Our mortgage debt contains certain property specific covenants and restrictions, including minimum debt service coverage ratios that trigger "cash trap" provisions as well as restrictions on incurring additional debt without lender consent.
-As of December 31, 2015, we were in compliance with the financial covenants of our mortgage debt.
+During the year ended December 31, 2016, the cash trap provision was triggered on the mortgage loan secured by the Lexington Hotel New York.
+As of December 31, 2016, we were in compliance with the financial covenants of our mortgage debt.